mnit-rtmc/iris/docs/gate_arms.md

 Care must be taken to prevent traffic conflicts when operating gate arms.
 Two types of constraints are available for this purpose:
-- **Open interlock**: prevents the gate arm from opening
+- **Open interlock**: prevents opening the gate arm
-- **Close interlock**: prevents the gate arm from closing
+- **Close interlock**: prevents closing the gate arm

-**Opposing Directions**: When a gate arm is open, all other gate arms on the same roadway, but in any other direction will have an _open interlock_.
+**Opposing Traffic**: When a gate arm is open, all other gate on the same roadway, but in any other direction will have an _open interlock_.

-**Prerequesites**: Each gate arm array can be assigned a _prerequisite_ array (on the same roadway and direction).
-This configuration prevents the gate arms from opening until the prerequisite has been opened, using an _open interlock_.
-Once an array and its prerequisite are both open, the prerequisite array will have a _close interlock_ until the other array is closed.
+**Prerequisites**: An array _prerequisite_ prevents a sequence of gates from opening in the wrong order.
+If the prerequisite is not `OPEN`, the array will have an _open interlock_.
+Once they are both open, the prerequisite will have a _close interlock_ until the dependent array is closed.

 If a gate arm is in any state other than `CLOSED`, it is treated as **possibly open**, and interlock constraints will be checked.